Gerson-Lima/Gerson-Lima/README.md

 • Mobile Development for iOS with Swift (UIKit and SwiftUI);

-• FrontEnd Development with HTML, CSS, Javascript (React and Bootstrap);
+• FrontEnd Development with HTML, CSS, Javascript (React, Bootstrap and Tailwind);

-• User Experience Design;
+• User Experience Design (Certified by Google);

 • User Interface Design.